phillmv/okayfail.com/source/posts/2017-11-13-rent-control-great.html.markdown

 Commentators do us a disservice when they pretend rent controls are about affordability or redistribution and ignore tenant concerns over security of tenure.
 From what I've learned it's way more complicated than that.
 Today, low- and middle-income people have been priced out of ownership in our city.
 Why should we be subjected to a tenancy regime that significantly disadvantages us socially, economically and politically compared to the subsidized homeowning population?

+---

+This essay is actually a condensed version of a three part series I wrote on the topic.
+If you're interested and want to read in more detail, [see part 1 for more](/2017/rent-control-ontario-housing-supply.html).